johnpfeiffer

 Many other definitions of AI agents are out there - feel free to pick your favorite ;)

-"tool use" is a more lightweight way of giving an LLM (AI agent) access to external or recent information.
+"Tool use" is a more lightweight way of giving an AI agent access to external or recent information.
 Just like giving a tool to a human, this provides the LLM incredible leverage.

 Tool Definition